goodthebest/setup-digibyte-dgb-algo-sha256-mining-pool/README.md

-# Mining Pool Setup Service for DIGIBYTE coin [sha256] or Any Other Coins of Your Choice or Troubleshoot Existing Pool
+# Mining Pool Setup Service for DIGIBYTE Coin [sha256] or Any Other Coins of Your Choice or Troubleshoot Existing Pool

 ### Contact Now & Let Us Get it Done For You Within Few Hours